Congenital Heart Defects (CHD)

 But here at the Colorado Fetal Care Center at Children's Colorado, we keep moms and babies close together.
 With state-of-the-art delivery suites, a Cardiac Intensive Care Unit (CICU) and dedicated Maternal Fetal Care Unit (MFCU), we're able to provide the full range of fetal, obstetric and pediatric expertise you and your baby need – before, during and after delivery.

-At our fetal care center, your baby will be delivered into the capable hands of the pediatric cardiology specialists they need.
+In our Fetal Cardiology Program, your baby will be delivered into the capable hands of the pediatric cardiology specialists they need.
 And while you recover from your delivery in the MFCU, you'll be just a floor away from where your baby is recovering from treatment in the CICU.

 And if your baby is transferred here from another hospital after delivery, you can be transported as well to recover just steps away from your child.